 No one wants a smelly toilet.
 It’s unpleasant and can be embarrassing when you have guests.
 Unfortunately, no scented candle or air freshener can make it go away.
 The smell can even become dangerous if it’s caused by toxins that linger and negatively affect the air quality in your home.
 So, rather than ignoring a smelly toilet, it’s time you do something about it.

-Ventilation problems
+Ventilation Problems

 One of the first things you should check is the ventilation pipeline.
 Is there a blockage or some kind of damage?
 If the house is new, was the ventilation pipeline installed improperly?

-Broken flange
+Broken Flange

 Does your toilet wobble whenever you sit on it?
 The flange may be broken or the bolts are loose.
 In that case, tighten the bolts that fasten the toilet to the floor.
 If the smell still lingers, the flange may be damaged or broken.
 That’s because the flange creates the seal between the waste pipe and toilet to prevent air and water from escaping.